core-marine-dev/tb-live/README.md

-# tb-live
+# TB-Live

-Library to work with hydrophones and acoustic sensors of Thelma Biotel, TB-Live
+Library to work with TB-Lives devices (hydrophones and acoustic sensors of Thelma Biotel)